open-feature/go-sdk-contrib/providers/ofrep/e2e/README.md

 | `@large-integers` | no | Not a provider property: `huge-integer-flag` is absent from `flagd-testbed`, so the capability cannot be exercised against this backend at all.
 See open-feature/flagd-testbed#392. |

-`@events` gates `events.feature` and `@lifecycle` gates `lifecycle.feature`, so withholding both, plus `@large-integers`, skips 9 of the 56 canonical scenarios.
-The remaining **47 run** — the evaluation and error-code matrix, which is the part that catches cross-language disagreements.
+`@events` gates `events.feature` and `@lifecycle` gates `lifecycle.feature`, so withholding both, plus `@large-integers`, skips 9 of the 65 canonical scenarios.
+The remaining **56 run** — the evaluation, reason and error-code matrices, which are the part that catches cross-language disagreements.
+The count moved from 47 of 56 when spec `c342461a` added `reason.feature`; the nine skips are the same nine, because `@standard-reasons` is declared and the two capabilities its scenarios compose with are declared too.

 **Three failures are the floor, and all three are the backend fixture rather than the provider:**
 `flagd-testbed` serves neither `integral-float-flag` nor `large-integer-flag`, so the two scenarios